cardano-foundation/CIPs/CIP-0031/README.md

 ### Reference inputs

 We introduce a new kind of transaction input, a reference input.
-Transaction authors specify inputs as either normal (spending) inputs or reference inputs.[^1]
+Transaction authors specify inputs as either normal (spending) inputs or reference inputs.

 A reference input is a transaction input, which is linked to a particular transaction output as normal, except that it _references_ the output rather than _spending_ it.
 That is: